Head-To-Head Contrast: JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI) & Greif (NYSE:GEF)

 |0.00

-Greif has a consensus target price of $76.00, suggesting a potential upside of 12.01%.
+Greif presently has a consensus price target of $76.00, indicating a potential upside of 13.37%.
 Given Greif’s stronger consensus rating and higher probable upside, analysts clearly believe Greif is more favorable than JBDI Holdings Limited Ordinary Shares.

 Profitability